NuGet/NuGet.Client/src/NuGet.Core/NuGet.CommandLine.XPlat/external/docs.md

 ## Description

-The `dotnet nuget disable source` command will disable an existing source in your NuGet configuration files.
+The `dotnet nuget disable source` command disables an existing source in your NuGet configuration files.

 ## Arguments

 - **`NAME`**

   Name of the source.

 ## Options

 - **`--configfile`**

   The NuGet configuration file.
 If specified, only the settings from this file will be used.
 If not specified, the hierarchy of configuration files from the current directory will be used.
 To learn more about NuGet configuration go to https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior.